 - One part is protected inside the hull unit and goes from the transducer to the junction box. - The other part goes from the junction box to the transceiver unit, and is the moving part of the transducer cable.
-Then it is possible to replace this part if damaged, or when connecting to another transceiver type. - Various length, depending on type of hull unit more information see table on page 127.
+Then it is possible to replace this part if damaged, or when connecting to another transceiver type. - See the HiPAP 502/452/352/102 Instruction manual for more information.

 The cabling from the transducer to the junction box is standard for all transceiver types.
-(It is made be 8 round flat cables placed and protected inside the transducer shaft.
-(Installed at delivery - various length, depending on type of hull unit - more information see table on page 127).
+(It is made be 8 round flat cables placed and protected inside the transducer shaft (installed at delivery - various lengths, depending on type of hull unit - more information).